 It is of such protoplasts or aggregations of small portions of living substance that all plants are built up.
-There is, however, a wonderful variety in the relative arrangements of these units of construction, a variety which finds its expression in the multiplicity of existing forms, and the difference of dimensions which various organisms exhibit.
+There is, however, a wonderful variety in the relative arrangements of these units of construction, a variety which finds its expression in the multiplicity of existing forms, and the differences of dimensions which various organisms exhibit.

 The simplest plants, as we have seen, are unicellular, and many remain in this condition throughout the whole of their existence.
-When they have attained a certain size the cell divides into two.
+When they have attained a certain size the cell or protoplast divides into two.
 Sometimes these two become separated from each other, and we have two plants where but one existed before.
 Plants with this habit remain unicellular, and the division of the cell is equivalent to the reproduction of the plant.
 The unicellular condition in other cases is transitory, and the plant soon comes to consist of two, four, or more cells, in consequence of the products of each division remaining attached together.
 We get in this way a small colony of cells, each like the others both in structure and in function.
 When the power of division is limited the resulting colony consists of a limited number of cells, and is often found surrounded by a common cell-wall or membrane.
 This condition is seen in such plants as Chroococcus, Protococcus, and other humble Algæ (fig. 10).
 A colony of somewhat higher type, though still of microscopic size, is found in the form of a hollow sphere (fig. 11), the wall of which is one cell thick (fig. 11, A).
 This organism, known as Volvox, shows a little higher differentiation than those last described, the cells being furnished with cilia by means of which the little sphere can propel itself through the water.

-FIG. 10.-COLONIES OF Protococcus. × 750.
+FIG. 10.- COLONIES OF Protococcus. × 750.

 In other cases the association of a number of protoplasts is not complicated by the formation of any cell-wall.
-Fig. 4, $\Lambda$ shows an aggregation of a number of naked protoplasts which have combined to form a plasmodium.
+Fig. 4, Λ shows an aggregation of a number of naked protoplasts which have combined to form a plasmodium.
 These organisms are found creeping about upon moist surfaces; they form the group known as the Myxomycetes or slimefungi.
 One species, Æthalium, is found frequently among the refuse of tanyards and is known as 'flowers of tan.'
 These fungi pass the greater part of their life without possessing any cell-walls, only forming them indeed in connection with their processes of reproduction.

 FIG. 11.-VOLVOX GLOBATOR.
-(After Kny.) $\times$ 120.
-A, section of a portion of the wall of the sphere. $\times$ 1000.
+(After Kny.) \times 120.
+A, section of a portion of the wall of the sphere. \times 1000.

-A third mode of arrangement of a colony of protoplasts is found in the so-called Cœnocytes (fig. 12).
-In one of these plants, which are represented by several very important seaweeds and by a large number of fungi, we have a number of protoplasts arranged together over the inner surface of a common cell-wall.
+have a number of protoplasts arranged together over the inner surface of a common cell-wall.
 The separate protoplasts are often in such close contact with each other that their separate outlines cannot be detected.
 They have the appearance of a mass of protoplasm lining the wall of a hollow, generally tubular, cavity, and having a large number of nuclei embedded in the mass.
 The presence of a number of nuclei indicates that there are really as many protoplasts, as we have seen a nucleus is an essential part of one of the latter.
 Moreover, a single protoplast contains only a single nucleus.